Supporting documents and evidence

 The Knackers Wood Water Recycling Centre, Horning joint position statement can be found here.

-This has been produced and signed by the Environment Agency and the Broads Authority.
+This has been produced and endorsed by the Environment Agency and the Broads Authority.

 Strategic Flood Risk Assessments (SFRA) aims to facilitate this process by identifying the spatial variation in flood risk across an area.
 This allows an area-wide comparison of future development sites with respect to flood risk considerations.
 This information is used as the basis for assessing which flood zone development is likely to be sited within.
 Four SFRAs cover the Broads and they can be found on the SFRA webpage.